 Physical trauma to a pet can result from a variety of injuries.
 A fall, being hit by a car, and animal bites are some of the more common injuries.
 Your pet might not appear to be seriously injured on the outside.
 However, inside could be a different story as internal bleeding or a ruptured organ is possible.

-If you suspect that your pet has suffered any type of physical trauma, take them to the vet immediately.
+If you suspect that your pet has suffered any type of physical trauma, take them to an emergency vet in Nashville immediately.
 This includes any type of blunt trauma such as being hit by a car, falling, or being bit by another animal.

 Pets can suffer poisoning in a variety of ways.
 Dogs can eat foods that are dangerous to them such as grapes, raisins, or chocolate.
 Cats can consume lilies.
 Both dogs and cats can swallow rat poison, human medications, pesticides, bleaches, essential oils, or toilet cleaning tablets.
 Become familiar with substances around your home that may harm your pet.